maximalink/delay_shield/README.md

 ============

 This PHP library periodically delays HTTP requests using a special cookie and responses a count back interface during delay time.
+It is an ideal solution for shareware or demo subscriptions.
+You can notify you users it is demo.
+You force to read the message until the delay time ended.
+After it they can use the web application until the open session is not expired.

 ## Install